Digital Twins Healthcare & Nutrition

 What are Digital twins?

-Digital Twin technology has been applied across several industries including transport, manufacturing as well as beauty and fashion according to a recent publication by McKinsey.
-Think of trying on that shirt without getting undressed, seeing what a hairstyle would look on you before going all-in, or even using Google maps as a digital replica of the physical earth.
+Digital Twin technology has been applied across several industries including transport, manufacturing, beauty, and fashion, according to a recent publication by McKinsey [2].
+In the marketplace, it is already possible to try on a new shirt without getting undressed, seeing what a hairstyle would look on you before committing or even using Google maps as a digital replica of the physical earth.
 In essence, digital twin technology is already here and integrated into our daily lives without it being a common term discussed at the dinner table.
-In the context of health, digital twins are being used to create personalized models of patients, which can help doctors and researchers better understand their conditions and develop more effective treatments.
+In the context of health, digital twins are being used to create digital replicas of patients, which can help doctors and researchers better understand their conditions and develop more effective treatments [3].

 A digital twin is not simply a digital clone of the physical system.
 Instead, it’s an intelligent counterpart.”